theochem/AtomDB/docs/source/installation.rst

    git clone https://github.com/theochem/AtomDB.git

-Then installation via pip can be done by going into the directory where Grid is downloaded to and running,
+Then installation via pip can be done by going into the directory where AtomDB was downloaded to and running,